Not only is Duolingo more affordable than a Chinese course at your local college, but it’s also more entertaining, too!

 Unlike romance languages, Chinese involves learning characters.
 Recognizing characters can be tricky, but learning to write them (and the correct stroke order) is another ball game.

-Skritter’s main goal is helping you learn to write Chinese characters correctly.
+Skritter’s main goal is to help you learn to write Chinese characters correctly.
 It’s basically like having a writing coach in the palm of your hand.

 You can try Skritter out on the website for free, and the app is also free to download.
 If you decide to use Skritter long-term, you can sign up for a membership.